 1. Buffer Reply

-Buffer Reply is a social media monitoring tool that can be used to organize your Facebook, Twitter, and Instagram engagement into well-threaded conversations and present them as a one team inbox.
+Buffer Reply is a social media monitoring tool that can be used to organize your Facebook, Twitter, and Instagram engagement into well-threaded conversations and present them as a shared inbox for teams.
 With this simple tool, you can have all the relevant information about every customer involved in the conversation, hence enabling you to come up with customized replies to each of the customers.
 What is more is that you have the advantage of making the responses spicier by using emojis and GIFs.

 2. Reddit Keyword Monitor Pro